 When I focused on one type of client I was able to create a standard operating procedure. — see I learned something from business school before I dropped out.

 So a standard operating procedure is a set of step-by-step instructions compiled by an organization to help workers carry out routine operations.
-Basically, once I had booked a few clients I could start to see a pattern, they would reach out I would send them my pricing, they hopefully would say yes we want to book I would send over the contract they would sign I could get paid and then show up and shoot the session.
+Basically, once I had booked a few clients I could start to see a pattern, they would reach out I would send them my pricing, and they hopefully would say yes we want to book I would send over the contract they would sign I could get paid and then show up and shoot the session.

 Now your standard operating procedure or client workflow as I like to refer to it can be super simple or you can get fancy and add more things into it, like welcome packets, thank you gifts, reminder emails, whatever that workflow is get it all out on paper so you can see what needs to be done when.